rdok/triple-x-game/readme.md

 You hurry up, and move into the data center room.
 Your heart is racing, and the adrenaline is racing through your veins.
-Some of the machines in front you have USB socks.
+Some of the machines in front you have USB sockets.
 Taking out your dev machine from your backpack, it takes you a couple of tries to plug it in; your hand is trembling from the stress.
 Finally, with your trusty Arch Linux OS, you're ready.